The "easier" part boiled down to three primary features:

 jestfrom the command line.

 What about the third-party dependencies?
-What if my module and/or test needed jQuery from a bower_components directory?
+What if my module or test needed jQuery from a bower_components directory?
 Or a CDN?
-How does it know where jQuery is coming from?
-The simple answer is it doesn't matter.
-It's mocked!
+How does it know where to find jQuery?
+The simple answer is it doesn't matter because it is a mocked dependency!